kosogit/GestureTalk0.2/README.md

-How to Run
+🚀 How to Run the Project

-Install all required packages:
+✅ Step 1: Install Dependencies

+Run this command in your terminal:

 pip install -r requirements.txt

-Create the dataset using:
+✅ Step 2: Create the Dataset

+Use the trainer script to collect gesture data:

 python trainer.py

-Train and generate the model:
+✅ Step 3: Train & Generate the Model

+After collecting data, train your model:

 python createModel.py